 SINGLE – All You Need is an Electric Guitar

-IMPACT DATE – 4 DECEMBER (ISRC GB8S51500001)
+IMPACT DATE – 8 JANUARY 2016 (ISRC GB8S51500001)

 Everyone has a record that’s rescued them: a song that’s swept you away and set you back down in a slightly better place.

-BBC favourites Straw Bear are back with “All You Need Is An Electric Guitar” – a record that celebrates the irresistable power of a pop song to sink its hooks in and not let go.
+BBC favourites Straw Bear are back with “All You Need Is An Electric Guitar” – a record that celebrates the irresistible power of a pop song to sink its hooks in and not let go.

 They’ve cut their own slice of infectious psychedelic power-pop in the process too:

-The London-based five-piece’s 2013 album ‘Black Bank’ won gushing praise and regular national airplay from legendary DJ Bob Harris – as well as spins from Dermot O’Leary, Huw Stephens, Cerys Matthews and Tom Robinson, for whom they played a Radio 6 Music session.
+The London-based five piece’s 2013 album ‘Black Bank’ won gushing praise and regular national airplay from legendary DJ Bob Harris – as well as spins from Dermot O’Leary, Huw Stephens, Cerys Matthews and Tom Robinson, for whom they played a Radio 6 Music session.
 In 2013, BBC Introducing picked them from thousands of bands to be showcased at The Great Escape Europe’s leading emerging music festival, and highlights from their set were broadcast on Radio 1.